 Other shed treatments

 Although wood preservatives are essential for protecting shed timbers from biological threats such as mould, algae and insect attack, for the best long term protection, it is recommended that sheds are first preserved then treated with a clear exterior wood oil such as Barrettine Log Cabin Treatment or a clear decking oil.
 Applying a wood oil over the preservative extends the effective life of the wood preservative and provides excellent weather protection.
 The oil also keeps the shed timbers nourished and supple, therefore helping to prevent cracking, splitting and warping over time.
 To maintain the finish, simply reapply a fresh coat of wood oil as and when required to maintain the sheds weather resistance and appearance.

 Those of a certain age will remember when anything wood in the garden used to be treated with Creosote.
 The sale of Creosote is now regulated and can only be sold to farmers and for other industrial uses.

-The good news is that there is a safer more environmentally version called ‘Creocote’.
+The good news is that there is a safer, more environmentally friendly version called ‘Creocote’.
 This oil based Creosote substitute is perfect for use on garden sheds and fences.

 - Barrettine Creocote: An oil-based Creosote substitute for exterior woods

 Mould and algae can be a particular problem for garden sheds that are located in dark corners or surrounded with bushes and trees. characterised by black or green stains or the appearance of physical growth, mould and algae can degrade shed timbers if left untreated.
-Using a dedicated mould and algae cleaner can remove and kill the spores in the timber prior to applying a wood preservative is essential.
+Using a dedicated mould and algae cleaner to remove and kill the spores in the timber prior to applying a wood preservative is essential.
 Although shed and wood preservatives help to prevent the development of mould and algae, they will not kill off existing infestations.

 Find out more about shed cleaners, mould and algae treatments here.